7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 Home phone service offers clear advantages: reliable call quality and automatic emergency location sharing.
 Your choices have expanded beyond copper wires.
 You can pick wireless bases like Consumer Cellular and Community Phone, internet options like Vonage and Xfinity Voice, or cellular plans like AT&T 55+.

-Consumer Cellular includes AARP discounts and a portable base.
-Community Phone works without internet.
-Vonage is the cheapest at $9.99 a month if you have internet already.
-Most services now include battery backup for power outages, Community Phone offers the longest protection at up to 26 hours.
+Consumer Cellular includes an AARP member rate and a portable base you can move between rooms.
+Community Phone works without internet at all.
+Most of these services now include battery backup for power outages, and Community Phone advertises the longest at 26 hours.

-The comparison table above simplifies the decision.
-Many seniors benefit from discussing options with family members who can help identify which features matter most.
+The table above lays the choices side by side.
+Many seniors find it helps to talk the options over with family members who can point out which features matter most.

 Key takeaways